-How to Make a Famous Hippo with Paper Mache Clay
+How to Make a Copy of the Famous Blue Hippo – with Paper Mache Clay

 I used the basic techniques found in my book Make Animal Sculptures with Paper Mache Clay, with a few minor variations.
 You know I can’t work on a project without experimenting at least a little!

 The only difference in the armature is that I used crumpled foil instead of crumpled paper to fill out the form.

 I started with paper, but the cheap masking tape I bought was so awful that I tore it all off and started over!
 There are more experiments (all successful this time) when I got to the paper mache clay and the final painting.
 I’ll tell you about those in the next videos.

 The one thing you really need to do before even starting this project is to go find as many images of William as you can find.

 William has fairly simple shapes, thanks to the original artist who created him over 3,500 years ago.

 If you look at the photos while adding your crumpled foil (or paper if you’re sticking with tradition), instead of just relying on my video, your final sculpture will come out better.